Types of Financial Aid

-Although students may see the Parent PLUS loan on their financial aid award package, this loan requires a seperate application and credit check by the parent.
-This loan is not guaranteed by BGSU and is determined by credit eligability.
+Although students may see the Parent PLUS loan on their financial aid award package, this loan requires a separate application and credit check by the parent.
+This loan is not guaranteed by BGSU and is determined by credit eligibility.

 - Loan offered to the parent in the parent's name to help meet educational costs

 - If a parent is denied the Parent PLUS Loan, the student is eligible for an additional federal loan

 - BGSU employs approximately 4,000 students on campus throughout the year

 - Student employees work an average of 15 to 20 hours per week